 The Town of Darby is typified by paved streets and normal right-of ways.
 The street grades follow the terrain and includes steep grades accessing the elevated bench south west of town.

-Maintenance - Darby's streets are a mix of paved and hard packed gravel.
+Darby's streets are a mix of paved and hard packed gravel.
 This is a total of approximately 7 miles of paved streets and approximately 2.5 miles of gravel alleys.
 Due to harsh winter weather, Darby experiences frost upheavals resulting in continuous road maintenance.
 Repairs consist of patching potholes during the summer and fall.

-The sidewalks & curbs along Highway 93 are fairly new and in good condition.
-A limited amount of sidewalks exist in the remainder of Town.
+The sidewalks & curbs along Highway 93 are in good condition.
+Adding additional sidewalks on side streets is recommended.